-This equality screening has considered the impact of the development of AMIC in relation to the design and experience of individuals with disabilities, as well as in relation to the expectation of reasonable accessibility when construction of the facility is ongoing.
+This equality screening has considered the impact of the development of GII in relation to the design and experience of individuals with disabilities, as well as in relation to the expectation of reasonable accessibility when construction of the facility is ongoing.

-The construction and development of the Factory of the Future and planned enhancements to the NITC and NIACE (AMIC Composites) provide an opportunity to design physical facilities which promote equality of opportunity for all, and will be of particular benefit to people with a disability.
+The extension to and refurbishment of the existing building provides an opportunity to enhance physical facilities in ways that promote equality of opportunity for all and will be of particular benefit to people with a disability.
 The Queen's Student Guidance Centre hosts a range of disability services for students with additional needs, to support them during their time at the University and ensure any necessary adjustments are in place.
 In particular, the Needs Assessment Centre is available to all prospective or existing University students entitled to Disabled Students Allowance, or student bursaries for Nursing students.